 Geoffrey worked in Canada as an educator and scientist until 1963, when he was recruited by the Georgia Institute of Technology (Georgia Tech) as a professor in the newly established nuclear engineering program.
 He was involved for 25 years at multiple levels of the Georgia Tech education ladder.
 He taught, researched, wrote, and served in leadership roles and was a longtime committee member in both master and doctoral programs.
 During his tenure, he was integrally involved in curriculum development for the nuclear engineering programs that included health/medical physics.
 In addition to being an educator, Geoffrey was involved in many scientific research projects at Georgia Tech and he authored or coauthored numerous scientific publications that included textbooks, reviews, articles, and journals.
 In 1975, he was named Regents' Professor of Nuclear Engineering.
 In 2005, Georgia Tech established the Geoffrey G. Eichholz Faculty Teaching Award in his honor.
 He was a fellow in the American Nuclear Society and Health Physics Society (HPS) and received the HPS Robley D. Evans Commemorative Medal.

-In addition to his partner, Robert Moon, Geoffrey is survived by two nieces, Mrs. Julie Burke and Ms. Deirdre Hamilton, nephew Mark Hamilton, all of Vancouver, British Columbia, Canada.
+In addition to his partner, Robert Moon, Geoffrey is survived by two nieces, Mrs. Julie Burke and Ms. Deirdre Hamilton, and nephew Mark Hamilton, all of Vancouver, British Columbia, Canada.
 Remembrances may be made by check to the Georgia Tech Foundation (with Geoffrey Faculty Teaching Fund written on the memo line) and mailed to the George W. Woodruff School of Mechanical Engineering, Attn.
 Development Office, 801 Ferst Drive, Atlanta, GA 30332-0405.